civican/legisinfo/44-1/bills/C-33/bill_text.md

 **(1.1)** The Governor in Council may make regulations respecting security management systems.

-> **Explanatory Note**:
-> New.

 ### Section 24

 Paragraph 47.2(1)(b) of the Act is replaced by the following:

-in relation to the filing of documents and the making of applications for, and the issuance of, certificates, exemptions, licences, approvals or **transportation security clearances** under this Act.
+in relation to the filing of documents and the making of applications for, and the issuance of, certificates, exemptions, licences, approvals or transportation security clearances under this Act.

-> **Explanatory Note**:
-> Relevant portion of subsection 47.2(1):
-> *Existing Text*:
-> > The Minister may make regulations prescribing any fees or charges, or determining the manner of calculating any fees or charges, to be paid
-> >
-> > in relation to the filing of documents and the making of applications for and the issuance of certificates, exemptions, licences or approvals under this Act.

 ### Section 25